Mpowa-IO/Documents/Whitepaper.md

 Chainlink:

 World Bank Data Warehouse:

-Toucan Protocol:
+Toucan Protocol: Data is shared with Toucan Protocol for them to val

-The Gold Standard Impact Registry:
+The Gold Standard Impact Registry: Collection of data, which only after granted permission of local authorities, is shared with this registry to mint Gold Standard Carbon Offset credits.